kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## use-geoip

+!!! attention
+   GeoIP is deprecated and removed on v1.10.
+Users willing to use GeoIP should use GeoIP2

 Enables or disables ["geoip" module](https://nginx.org/en/docs/http/ngx_http_geoip_module.html) that creates variables with values depending on the client IP address, using the precompiled MaxMind databases.
 _**default:**_ true